How to Braai (or BBQ) the Perfect Aussie Steak – Cuts & Tips

 Tomahawk

-• Where it’s from: A ribeye with the full rib bone left on, often 5–6 cm thick.
+• Where it’s from: A ribeye with the full rib bone left on, often 5 to 6 cm thick.

-• Flavour & texture: Dramatic presentation, ribeye flavour, juicy centre.
+• Flavour and texture: Dramatic presentation, ribeye flavour, juicy centre.

 • Best cooking method: Reverse sear.
 Start over indirect heat (lid down on BBQ or high grill on braai), then finish with a hot sear to crust the outside.